Necessary and sufficient conditions for correctness of complex Langevin: Examples and numerical checks

 with $A$ given in \eqref{eq:A_i}.
 The left-hand side of this equation, as resulting from complex Langevin simulations (with complex Langevin expectation values labelled by the subscript ``CL''), is plotted as a function of the kernel parameter $m_H$ in \cref{fig:quartic_1d} (left).
 Notice that we only show results for those $m_H$ for which there are no boundary terms \cite{HMS25}.
 In the cases where boundary terms are nonzero, we found the SDEs to be strongly fluctuating, making it impossible to obtain a usable signal.
 Also note that fluctuations increase with increasing $k$ such that we refrain from showing results for $k>5$.
 Both of these observations, however, are consistent with the expectations.

 The main message of \cref{fig:quartic_1d} (left) is that there are four different regions in $m_H$ for which the SDEs are well satisfied and boundary terms vanish.
 Nonetheless, it is known from \cite{OOS89} that only one of these regions corresponds to correct solutions.
 Thus, we are indeed confronted with a situation where the study of boundary terms (or SDEs) alone is not sufficient to make definite statements about correct convergence.
+This was found to be the case also in another simple model in \cite{ALR23}.
+The same is true for the widely-employed correctness criterion based on the decay properties of the complex-Langevin drift term \cite{NNS16}.
+Indeed, as was shown in \cite{HMS25}, the respective distributions of $z$ in the complex plane for, e.g., $m_H=10$ and $m_H=34$ are identical up to a rotation.
+This can be understood from the fact that for both these choices of kernel the complex Langevin evolution is equivalent to a real Langevin evolution, albeit on a rotated real axis, the rotation angle being the only thing distinguishing between them.
+As a consequence, the distributions of drift magnitudes must be equivalent by definition.
+Clearly, thus, the drift criterion cannot detect this incorrect convergence.
 Let us therefore invoke the new correctness criterion.

 To this end, we follow \cref{sec:measure_correctness} by splitting

 according to \eqref{eq:rho_split}, with the choice

 With this, the constant $C$ in \eqref{integrable} is simply given by